Dreamy and Delicious – Suspiros Cookies

 About This Suspiros Recipe

-Costa Rican suspiros are little delicate meringue cookies popular year-round but especially at Costa Rican Christmas and Costa Rican Easter.
+Costa Rican suspiros are little delicate meringue cookies popular year-round but especially at Costa Rican Christmas and during Holy Week.
 With just three ingredients, they are easy to make with what you have on hand, and they are super delicious.

 Suspiro means “sigh” in Spanish, and I think it’s the perfect word for these little cookies.
 Really, they are as much a candy as a cookie, since they are super sweet like candy, but baked like cookies.